isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 We can use this new preorder equational reasoning in order to show how two people might know one another across a social graph.
-Rather than incriminate any real group of humans, we can instead use the excellent early noughties' film "About a Boy" as a case study.
+Rather than incriminate any real group of humans, we can instead use the excellent early noughties' film *About a Boy*[^aboutboy] as a case study.
 If you haven't seen the film, you should consider remedying that as soon as possible.
-But don't worry, there will be no spoilers here so it's safe to continue.
+But don't worry, there are no spoilers here, so it's safe to continue.

+[^aboutboy]: Nick Hornby and Peter Hedges.
+2002.
+About a Boy, United Kingdom: Universal Pictures.

 The first thing to do is to define the vertices of the social graph, which of course are the people involved: